DevOps - Portainer: Advanced Multi-Cluster and Secure Container Management

 portainer/portainer-ce:latest

-Access the Portainer UI at https://<host-ip>:9443
+Access the Portainer UI at https://<host-ip>:9443 and set up an admin account.

 1.2 Add Multiple Environments